Last updated: 18 April 2026

 | Crash reports | Up to 12 months | Needed to identify and fix bugs |

-| Website analytics (Mixpanel) | Up to 12 months, then aggregated or deleted | Configured within Mixpanel’s retention settings |
+| Analytics (Mixpanel — in-app and website) | Up to 12 months, then aggregated or deleted | Configured within Mixpanel’s retention settings |

 | Push notification tokens | Until you disable notifications or delete your account | Needed to deliver notifications |

-| Content moderation records (reports, actions taken) | Up to 3 years after the action | Needed for appeals, legal obligations, and pattern detection |
+| Content moderation records — reports | Up to 3 years after the report | Needed for appeals, legal obligations, and pattern detection |

 | Authentication logs | Up to 12 months | Security auditing |